manas3874/poc-environment/README.md

 ## Issues.

 1. Play / pause only works initially.
 After updating the BPM, it glitches.
 There is an issue with logic somewhere.

+## Requirements.

+1. User's mic will be on and can sing along.
+1.